 Brighton grew rapidly with the coming of the railways in the nineteenth century.
-It’s attractions though were recognised earlier; George, Prince of Wales, later the Prince Regent built his royal residence, The Royal Pavilion there in 1811.
+It’s attractions were recognised earlier; George, Prince of Wales, later the Prince Regent built a royal residence, The Royal Pavilion there in 1811.
 The Indo-Chinese design with its domes and minarets, is one of the most unusual buildings in the country.

 Although like most cities, there are areas of hardship, it scores well for quality of life, and has high property prices.